-Prices on CEGH, TTF, NCG and GPL increased by 7-10% on 12th December.
+Prices on CEGH, TTF, NCG and GPL increased by 7- 10% on 12th December.
 Italy, which is dependent on Russian flows for almost one third of its demand, faced almost twice as high prices as on the previous or the following days, and declared a state of emergency.
-The incident increased Slovenian import costs by the combined effect of higher priced imports from Italy on the day of the explosion, and the need to buy more expensive within-day capacities on the AT-SI interconnector the day after; we estimate the extra cost to be around EUR 120,000.
+The incident increased Slovenian import costs by the combined effect of higher priced imports from Italy on

-Cross-border capacity curtailment in times of crises is clearly prohibited by Regulation 2017/1938,50 Article 11, §6 of which stating that:
+Cross-border capacity curtailment in times of crises is clearly prohibited by Regulation 2017/1938, Article 11, §6 of which stating that: